 - $458 – Hudson Valley Hospice Foundation

-- $456 – Breast Cancer Fund, which focuses on exposing & eliminating the environmental causes of breast cancer.
+- $456 – Breast Cancer Fund (now BCPP), which focuses on exposing & eliminating the environmental causes of breast cancer.

 - $563 – VA Adaptive Sports program from the VA Hudson Valley Health Care System at Castle Point.
 This organization help provide support, equipment and lessons to disabled Veterans.

 - $40 – Peach Hill Park